March 14, 2021 | Nursing Home Abuse

 Yet, even after this memo was released, more cases of online abuse surfaced.
 While technology continues to advance rapidly, many institutions are still slow to respond to the new landscape that technology creates.
 Unfortunately, the cost is sometimes the health and safety of our elderly loved ones.

 Abuse of elderly nursing home residents is not entertainment, and it is not for social media clout.
 This cruel act dehumanizes the very people nursing homes are charged with protecting.
-If your loved one has been the victim of a social media prank, inappropriate post, or another form of online abuse, contact the attorneys of Minner Vines Moncus Injury Lawyers for help.
+If your loved one has been the victim of a social media prank, inappropriate post, or another form of online abuse, contact the attorneys of Minner Vines Injury Lawyers, PLLC for help.

 Contact Our Nursing Home Abuse Law Firm in Lexington Today To Get More Information